Yellowstone National Park

 Yellowstone Falls in Yellowstone National Park © Scott Catron

 The world's first national park, Yellowstone was established in 1872 and despite its popularity today, most of the park still remains an undeveloped wilderness of magnificent mountain scenery, waterfalls, alpine lakes and rivers.
 It is renowned for its geothermal wonders and abundance of wildlife.
 Spilling over into Wyoming and Idaho, the enormous park is situated on top of the Yellowstone Caldera, a collapsed volcanic crater that was formed 600,000 years ago and holds within it the greatest geothermic area in the world.
-This unique environment includes features such as exploding geysers, thousands of steaming fumaroles, hot springs and bubbling mud pools, and is where the park's most famous attraction, the Old Faithful Geyser is to be found, drawing thousands of tourists to witness its regular eruption of steaming water.
+This unique environment includes features such as exploding geysers, thousands of steaming fumaroles, hot springs and bubbling mud pools.
+The park also includes one of the state's most popular attractions, the Old Faithful Geyser, which draws thousands of tourists to witness its regular eruption of steaming water.

 Telephone: (307) 344 7381